HewlettPackard/supersim/README.md

 # SuperSim

 ## What is it?
 *SuperSim* is an event-driven cycle-accurate flit-level interconnection network simulator written in C++.
-SuperSim's highest priority is flexbility.
+SuperSim's highest priority is flexibility.
 As Professor [Christos Kozyrakis][christos] once said:
 > If a simulator already does what you want it to do, you're most likely asking the wrong questions.

 SuperSim is designed to be a simulation framework, not a ready-to-go simulator for all scenarios.
-The core of SuperSim is a well structured abstract class hierarchy that generically represents the interaction between common network components.
+The core of SuperSim is a well-structured abstract class hierarchy that generically represents the interaction between common network components.
 Specific implementations override the basic abstractions to create the desired functionality without reinventing the wheel for every new model.

 SuperSim is meant to produce very detailed and realistic simulations.
 While anything can in theory be simulated, the convention of SuperSim thus far is to model the real world on a cycle-by-cycle basis.
 This provides closer to real life simulation results and better verification for logical designs.